My Top 25 Game Boy / GameBoy Color Games That Are Still Fun PLAYING NOW + 25 MORE GEMS + “HIGH 54” YOUTUBE PLAYLIST

 When you first turn this game on, you really notice “ok, we’re playing a Game Boy game here” with the presentation — but once you start playing, this is a really great platformer here.
 It’s probably my favourite Batman game from the retro era — but I’m also not really big on beat em’ ups, which is probably why I have no problem with this being a Batman game where you go around shooting people with different guns.
 Is that what the real Batman does?
 Who cares, Batman isn’t real (but this game is & it handles nice).
 Also, the music is pretty sweet for a Game Boy game.
 I’m some times surprised by how much I enjoy this one.

-#4 - The Legend of Zelda: Oracle of Ages (and Seasons)
+#4 The Legend of Zelda: Oracle of Ages + #5 The Legend of Zelda: Oracle of Seasons

-In general, you can’t really go wrong with any Zelda game from back in the day (although, the NES ones don’t quite grab me, personally), SO, even though I got the best first impression with Oracle of Ages (as that’s the one I’ve played more of), if you like one Game Boy Zelda, you’ll also like the others (and I can see how different people have different favourites, as the same Zelda quality is there in all the Game Boy offerings).
+In general, you can’t really go wrong with any Zelda game from back in the day (although the NES ones don’t quite grab me, personally), SO, if you like one Game Boy Zelda, you’ll probably also like the others.
 The hardest part with Zelda games is not finding which one is the good one to invest time in to, it’s finding the time to try taking on such an involved game in the first place, especially when you’re not a kid anymore (not that you need to be a kid to enjoy games like these, it’s more a ‘no time + other responsibilities’ thing).
-So, consider this a cheating way for me to recommend both Oracle of Ages AND Seasons in the same spot.

 Speaking of a classic video game series that released a classic version on the original Game Boy and than released an enhanced & even slightly better version on the Game Boy Color… it’s only Tetris DX.
 Tetris never fails to be an enjoyable game to just pick up and play whenever you’re looking to get your mind off whatever, no matter which version you can get your hands on.
 I guess Tetris is like elder millennial sudoku (ie. it’s an engaging and mentally rewarding time filler) and this GBC version is a great way to play it.

-My first reaction to trying this game out was “oh this is just like a scaled down Game Boy version of the first Super Mario on the NES” and I was a little underwhelmed.
-But once I realized “oh wait, this is actually it’s own little thing and it does things it’s own little way” that’s when I started having an appreciation for getting a whole new Super Mario world (ok, Land) to explore & experience.
-And this game is just too different from the other Super Mario Land games (#2 already listed at #1 in this list, and #3 basically being the first Wario game), so I felt it needed it’s own separate mention on the list.
+My first ignorant impression of this game was an incorrect “oh this must just be a scaled down Game Boy version of the first Super Mario World on the NES” and I was a little under-intrigued.
+However, once I realized “oh wait, this is actually its own little thing and it does things its own little way with its own weird physics”… that’s when I started having a real appreciation for getting a whole new Land (instead of ported old World) to explore & experience.
+It’s not the longest or hardest, but if you’re looking for a satisfying playthru that gives you a different flavour of Super Mario action, this is a great lil’ game!

 In Balloon Kid You play as a kid that holds onto balloons (hence the name) as you try to collect other balloons while trying to avoid things that will pop your balloons.
 Handles a bit like those old Joust games on the Atari and it’s another one of those simple, but kind of addictive, games that you can just jump in and out of whenever your looking for something to play for a short while.
 And sometimes that’s all I’m really looking for.